What is Metrology and How is It Used in Manufacturing?

 Calibration and Traceability

 As previously mentioned, calibration and traceability are necessities for establishing quality control.
-KEYENCE’s image dimension measurement systems (IM-8000 and LM Series), Multi-Sensor Measurement System (LM-X Series), and coordinate measurement machines (XM Series and WM Series) all use vision based measurement.
+KEYENCE's image dimension measurement systems (IM-X Series) and coordinate measurement machines (XM Series and WM Series) all use vision-based measurement.
 This enables the systems to only need to be recertified annually, rather than recalibrated, saving time and money for users.
 This method for recertification follows international and national standards that align with the measurement machine.

 Non-Contact